-Our core sponsorship model is one sponsor per child for students in pre-school through Senior 3 (9th grade).
-We have a co-sponsorship model for students in Senior 4 through our Dream Leadership Academy due to higher secondary education costs.
+Our core sponsorship model is one sponsor per child for students in preschool through through Primary 6 (6th grade).
+We have a co-sponsorship model for students in Senior 1 (7th grade) through our Dream Leadership Academy due to higher secondary education costs.
 This additional support enables students to finish their education well.